iawais-10/python-rpa-automation-tool/README.md

 ### Are the screenshots real?

 They are user-supplied project screenshots, preserved unchanged.
 Captions distinguish what is visible from what still needs to be implemented or verified.
-See [media notes](docs/media-notes.md).

 ### Is this an official platform product?